jonniebigodes/freecodecampdynamicwebapps/readme.md

 * [Express] - fast node.js network app framework
 * [Webpack] - fast packaging framework for deployment
 * [Mongodb] - Best of relational with the innovations of NOSQL
-* [React] - Javascript library for building user interfaces
-* [React-Bootstrap] - The popular frontend framework built to be used with React
+* [MuiCSS] - Google inspired material design framework
 * [whatwg-fetch]- A Promise-based mechanism for programatically making web requests in the browser, cause bad..bad move to try and get stuff from mongo directly from client code, that's the server responsability right kids?
 * [React-Chart] - A react wrapper for [Chart2] library.